CQ DX Marathon

 • Two class changes that have been added.
 The Formula Class has been split into two sections.
 Those that have entered in the past with a 100W maximum power output, and a new class for those who wish to operate under the same Formula rules but can operate at the maximum permissible output allowed by their license class.

-• In the awards part of the rules, a country plaque providing sponsors are found has been added.
+• In the awards part of the rules, a country plaque providing sponsors are identified has been added.
 Heretofore, the highest country score would receive a certificate.
 As sponsors step forward during 2025 with a $100 sponsorship fee, countries will be added.
 As of the writing of the rules today, we have secured sponsors for 4 countries, Venezuela, Turkey, Slovak Republic, and Chile.
 We will continue to add countries as sponsors step forward throughout the 2025 period.

 • In the youth program, we have included another plaque award.
 There will be now a plaque award for the top youth 15 years and younger along with a separate award for the top scoring youth 16-25.